DNSFilter/slate/source/v3/website-domain-api.html.md

 }
 ```

-The Web Shrinker Domain API gives developers the ability to retrieve information about a given domain name, including its main categories, primary language, hosting server IP addresses, known sub-domain names, as well as inbound and outbound hyperlinks.
+The Webshrinker Domain API gives developers the ability to retrieve information about a given domain name, including its main categories, primary language, hosting server IP addresses, known sub-domain names, as well as inbound and outbound hyperlinks.

 # Authentication